The Element Cup is the latest special league occurring in the Go Battle League of Pokémon Go.

 An easy way to do this is through Lotad's Fast move - Water Gun is perfect for fire-types, while Razor Leaf can help you quickly destroy a water-type Pokémon.

-Recommended moves: Charm (Fast) / Grass Knot or Seed Bomb (Charged)
+Recommended moves: Charm (Fast), Grass Knot (Charged), Seed Bomb (Charged)

 It's important to note that Cottonee is the only fairy-type available for the Element Cup, so, if you like to factor fairy-types in your team, this Pokémon is your only choice.